Sam-bot-dev/Auto-login-bot/README.md

 Website Terms: Always ensure that you're adhering to the website's terms of service when automating interactions.

 Educational Use: This script is intended for educational purposes.
-Be mindful of how you use it.
+Be mindful of how you use it. geckodriver is only for firefox. you can remove it if you are using for google's Chrome or microsoft's edge.

 🐛 Troubleshooting
 If you run into any issues, here are some common solutions: